pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 specifies that ["the available capacity"](https://github.com/container-storage-interface/spec/blob/314ac542302938640c59b6fb501c635f27015326/lib/go/csi/csi.pb.go#L2548-L2554) is to be returned by the driver.
 It is left open whether that means that a volume of that size can be created.

-This KEP introduces the more precise definition of a "maximum volume size".
-Unless told otherwise, the external-provisioner assumes that the `GetCapacityResponse` is the sum of all currently available storage and then sets `CSIStorageByClass.AvailableCapacity` instead of `CSIStorageByClass.MaximumVolumeSize`.
-A CSI driver deployment can use `--capacity-is-maximum-volume-size=true` to change that, in which case only `CSIStorageByClass.MaximumVolumeSize` will be set.

-An extension of the CSI spec would be needed to enable a CSI driver to report both values.
+This KEP uses the reported capacity to rule out pools which clearly have insufficient storage because the reported capacity is smaller than the size of a volume.
+This will work better when CSI drivers implement `GetCapacity` such that they consider constraints like fragmentation and report the size that the largest volume can have at the moment.

 #### Without central controller